nttbdrk25/TickNets/README.md

 $ python TickNet_ImageNet.py -a large
 $ python TickNet_Places365.py -a large
 ```
-Note: Subject to your system, modify these training files (*.py) to have the right path to datasets.
+Note: Subject to your system, modify these training files (*.py) to have the right path to datasets

 **Validating the trained models of TickNets:**
 * For Stanford Dogs (TickNet-large)